RICCIARDI-Adrien/Tic_Tac_Toe/README.md

 # Tic Tac Toe
-A terminal tic-tac-toe game featuring an advanced artificial intelligence and a configurable grid up to 20x20 cells.
+A tic-tac-toe game featuring an advanced artificial intelligence and a configurable grid up to 20x20 cells.
+This game is designed to be played in a VT100 terminal.

 ## Rules
 The player or the computer must align 5 consecutive cells to win.